 - You are a citizen of one of the following countries: Cuba, Iran, North Korea, Sudan, and Syria.

 When traveling to a third country (a country other than the U.S. or your home country), you are responsible for knowing whether or not you need an entry visa for that country.
-If you are going to study away through programs offered by Wang Center for Global Education, please consult with your Study Away Advisor.
+If you are going to study away through programs offered by Wang Center for Global and Community Engaged Education, please consult with your Study Away Advisor.
 The following brief information is about traveling to Canada and Mexico:

 - Applications and forms must be completed electronically, or submitted in-person at a visa application centre.